 You can find out the approximate SDE multiple to use by looking at BizBuySell’s media insights quarterly report.
 BizBuySell provides multiples for different industries based on reported business revenue and cash flow.
 For a more personalized estimate of the multiple, you can also consult a business broker or appraiser.

-Step 3: Add Other Business Assets & Subtract Business Liabilities
+3. Add Business Assets & Subtract Business Liabilities

 The final step of how to value a business is to account for business assets and liabilities that aren’t already included in the SDE.
 Most small business sales take the legal structure of an “asset sale,” which means the purchaser is buying the tangible and intangible things that make the business what it is.
 Typically the seller retains liabilities, but deal terms will vary from sale to sale.